lv2/pugl/README.md

  * Small, liberally licensed Free Software implementation that is suitable for vendoring and/or static linking.
-Pugl can be installed as a library, or used by simply copying the headers into a project.
+Pugl can be installed as a library, or used by simply copying the implementation into a project.

 Stability
 ---------